PHIL 1110 - Introduction to Logic

 Specific Course Requirements

-You will incur a penalty of 3% per tutorial for any further absences, up to a maximum of 9%, unless you provide a medical certificate or counsellor’s note justifying the absence.
-The penalty is deducted from your overall course mark.
+We ask that you attend a minimum of seven out of the ten tutorials.
+You will incur a penalty of 2% of the course mark per tutorial for any further absences, up to a maximum of 6%, unless you provide a medical certificate or counsellor’s note justifying the absence.

 The University's policy on Assessment for Coursework Programs is based on the following four principles: